enterprise-org-3/verademo/README.md

 ## Aboutdsa
 d
 Blab-a-Gag is a fairly simple forum type application whieech allows:
-*e Users can post a one-liner joke.
+*e Users can post a one-liner joke.s
 * Users can follow the jokes of other users or not (listen or ignore).
 * Users can comment on other users messages (heckle).f